sparkison/eemove/README.md

   above_root: "true" # use true or false to signify whether the system folder is above root or not

   authentication:
-    type: "key" # Use either 'key' for public key authentication or 'password' for password
+    type: "key" # use either 'key' for public key authentication or 'password' for password
-    keyfile: "/user/john/.ssh/id_rsa" # Optional, only needed if using 'key' for type.
+    keyfile: "/user/john/.ssh/id_rsa" # optional, only needed if using 'key' for type.
 Use an absolute path here
-    keypass: "password" # Optional, only needed if using 'key' for type and the file is password protected
+    keypass: "password" # optional, only needed if using 'key' for type and the key file is password protected

 # Begin environment specific configuration(s)